apollographql/rover/docs/source/configuring.md

 ## Git context

-Rover sends non-confidential information about your Git environment to Apollo Studio when you run a `check` or `publish` command.
+Rover sends non-confidential information about your Git environment to GraphOS when you run a `check` or `publish` command.
 This information is displayed in relevant views of the Studio UI, making it easier to track down where schema changes were proposed or published:

 <img src="./assets/checks-git-info.png" alt="Checks info in Apollo Studio" class="screenshot" width="400">